Launch Recite Me assistive technology

 Members:

-Cllr Paul Harvey - MKALC Representative (Councillor – West Bletchley Council which is a large urban council)
+Cllr Paul Harvey - MKALC Representative (Councillor – West Bletchley Council which is a very large urban council)

 Cllr Richard Pryor - MKALC Representative (Chair of Haversham cum Little Linford Parish Council which is a small rural council)